ashmatadeen/forms-list-description-for-gravity-forms/readme.txt

 == Description ==

 This plugin requires [Gravity Forms](https://gravityforms.com/ "Gravity Forms").
-It adds a column to show the description corresponding to form in the forms listing within wp-admin.
+It adds a column to show the corresponding description for each form in the forms listing within wp-admin.

 == Installation ==